kedacore/keda-docs/content/docs/2.6/scalers/aws-dynamodb.md

 ### Trigger Specification

-This specification describes the `*Scaler Type*` trigger that scales based on an AWS DynamoDB Query.
+This specification describes the AWS DynamoDB scaler.
+This scaler uses a specified DynamoDB query to determine if and when to scale a given workload.

 ```yaml
 triggers: